Learn-And-Understand/LAU-C/README.md

-# LAU - C Programming Language
+# LAU - C
-A repository for exploration and mastery of the C programming language.
+A repository for exploration and mastery C.